ChenLiu-1996/starter-hugo-academic/content/home/award.md

   description: "Among top 10% of reviewers at ICML 2022. <br>Invited as an ICML 2022 Session Chair." #(but unable to accept due to travel conflits)
   organization: International Conference on Machine Learning (ICML)
   organization_url: https://icml.cc/
-  title: Outstanding Reviewer at ICML 2022
+  title: Outstanding Reviewer + Session Chair at ICML 2022
   url: ""

 design: